Todd Gurley: 2017 season

 Following the Rams' Week 8 bye, Gurley's output became more balanced for the next five games: he averaged 62 rushing- and 54 receiving-yards per game, with 100+ yards from scrimmage in four of them, and recording three rushing touchdowns over that time period.
-In Week 14, he had 96 rushing yards and two rushing touchdowns on just 13 carries, along with three receptions for 39 receiving yards in an impressive-but-losing effort against Philadelphia.
+In Week 14, he had 96 rushing yards and two rushing touchdowns on just 13 carries, along with three receptions for 39 receiving yards in an impressive-but-losing effort against the Philadelphia Eagles.
 In Week 15, Gurley had a career-best four touchdowns (three rushing, including a 57-yarder on 3rd and 20 with 30 seconds left in the first half) on 180 yards from scrimmage in a dominant 42–7 win over Seattle.
 He became the first Ram to score four touchdowns in a single game since Steven Jackson in 2006.
 He scored 24 total points in the game, which was the most for a single game by any player in the 2017 season.
 His performance in Week 15 earned him NFC Offensive Player of the Week.
 On December 19, Gurley was named to his second Pro Bowl as a starter.
 In Week 16, Gurley caught 10 passes for 158 yards and two receiving touchdowns to go along with 118 rushing yards, earning him NFC Offensive Player of the Week for the second straight week.
 Gurley was named the NFC Offensive Player of the Month for the second time that season.
 The playoff-bound Rams decided to have Gurley sit out the last game of the season against the San Francisco 49ers, allowing Kareem Hunt to win the title for rushing yards, but he still led the NFL with 13 rushing touchdowns, 19 total touchdowns, and 2,093 yards-from-scrimmage and all-purpose yards.
 He finished the season leading the league in scoring among non-kickers with 114 points.
 He was the 16th player in NFL history with a 750/750 rushing/receiving yard season and the eighth to record a 1,300/750 season.

 Gurley played his first career post-season game in the Wild Card Round against the Atlanta Falcons on January 6, 2018.
 Playing from behind most of the game, he had 14 carries for 101 rushing yards in the 26–13 home loss.